1oglop1/pythonweb/readme.md

 ## 4. Wiring up the container
 Now that you understand the base concept of the project, it's time to load up the container and start developing.
+Start the docker-machine by executing the shortcut `Docker Quickstart Terminal` (it should be available in your desktop).

 ### 4.1.
 Building the container
 You can go directly to the project folder via powershell, or you can `Shift + R. Click` the project folder, and choose `Open PowerShell window here`.